 After version 2, I realized that although it was important that people understood Courier was a chatbot, it was subservient to the value prop of mailing custom postcards.
 I gave the core message prime real estate and moved the bot screen below the fold.
 The 3rd round of testing showed me people were understanding Courier much better and that it was good enough to build and deploy.

-Chat provides an unique way to guide users along a path.
+Chat provides a unique way to guide users along a path.
 Instead of relying on a traditional visual design and copy based approach, you can tell users directly what to do.
 And the fact that it’s easy to review chat transcripts and look for problem areas, makes iterating upon a chat product easier than any other platform I’ve built on.
-Confidently adressing UX holes and seeing problems disappear is a great feeling.
+Confidently addressing UX holes and seeing problems disappear is a great feeling.
 Sometimes simple copy tweaks were all that was needed, other times I had to reorder certain parts of the flow to handle issues.

 Chat is great in many respects, but it fails when it comes to displaying interactive lists and editing data.
-This is where Messenger’s web views comes in.
+This is where Messenger’s web views come in.
 Deciding when to use them vs staying in chat is an art.
 Courier handles lists and data editing in web views to great effect by simply prompting users to head back to chat after they’ve saved any changes.

 “Cargo Chic” was the phrase that kept coming to mind when developing Courier’s identity.
-I let this lead my eye and intuition as I created the look and feel of the landing page and brand touch points.
+I let this lead my eye and intuition as I created the look and feel of the landing page and brand touchpoints.
 Trade Gothic (especially set in caps) was a pleasure to work with.
-Pairing this classic late 1940’s typeface with liberal white space, intimate product shots and the occasional dash of acid green felt right.
-The green helps the chat avatar standout in a user’s busy chat history and the typeface helps anchor the brand to a classic postcard era.
+Pairing this classic late 1940’s typeface with liberal white space, intimate product shots, and the occasional dash of acid green felt right.
+The green helps the chat avatar stand out in a user’s busy chat history and the typeface helps anchor the brand to a classic postcard era.